QuantumPackage/qp2/docs/source/intro/selected_ci.rst

       e_\alpha = \frac{ \langle \Psi^{(n)}| {\hat H} | \alpha \rangle^2 }{E^{(n)} - \langle \alpha | {\hat H} | \alpha \rangle }.

    `E^{(n)}` is the variational energy of the wave function at the current iteration.
-Note that another perturbation theory could be used to estimate
+Note that other perturbation theory baesd methods could be used to estimate
    |ealpha|.

 #.
 An estimate of the total missing correlation energy can be computed